Giuseppe Verdi – Rigoletto

 The Other Singers

 The rest of the cast pales next to the great operatic star.
-Nadine Sierra is an ideal Gilda for her frailty and grace, despite the fact that her voice is not particularly beautiful, especially in her high register.
+Nadine Sierra is an ideal Gilda for her frailty and grace and her voice is extremely beautiful in her soft middle register, while her high register are bright.
 Francesco Demuro as the Duke of Mantua shows a great temperament and youthful ardour, to which does not lack impudence; the negative side is that the tenor seems to have studied Pavarotti’s recordings by heart and he faithfully repeats what he had learned without adding his personal touch to the role.

 Andrea Mastroni has the right voice for Sparafucile, but as an assassin he has nothing frightening and sometimes his performance is definitely weak.
 His operatic sister Maddalena is better as Oksana Volkova sings pretty well a role which she has performed many times on stage.
 Finally, Kostas Smoriginas as Monterone is too much generic and he is not convincing neither as a offended father nor as awesome threat.